Skip to content

 USCC Business Development Specialist, Tim Sanders, shares how to determine the minimum recovery equipment capacity required for extracting a vehicle to a crowd of Iowa Corn Grower Members

-Calculating Additional Rolling Resistance
+Step 2: Calculate Additional Rolling Resistance (ARR)

 Keep in mind that these calculations assume the wheels are level with each other.